 Take a look at Amazon’s Short Reads in Fiction.

-(I prefer looking at Amazon’s Short Reads when I want to assess what’s selling, because if you look at novels, the top sellers are more likely to be influenced by advertising.)
+I prefer looking at Amazon’s Short Reads when I want to assess what’s selling, because if you look at novels, the top sellers are more likely to be influenced by advertising.
+BTW, explore our Short Reads Report if you want to write and sell SHORT material.

 In the Short Reads’ bestsellers you have the usual suspects, billionaires, vampires, et al. Outrageous, right? 🙂 Think about billionaires and vampires, especially if you’re new to writing fiction.
 As a new writer, you want to make your fiction believable, which means that you hew too closely to reality, and ….
 BORING.
 If nothing else, reading about billionaires and vampires probably won’t be boring.